ZalanceInc/zalance-godot-sdk/README.md

-# WebSocket Minimal
+# Zalance SDK

-This is a minimal sample of connecting two peers to each other using WebSockets.
+This is the Zalance SDK for Godot.
+It is a Godot addon for communicating with the Zalance API, creating an in-game store, and handling payments.

 Language: GDScript

 Renderer: Compatibility

-Check out this demo on the asset library: https://godotengine.org/asset-library/asset/539